 After you file, the automatic stay will stop most creditors from collecting from you.
 The court will set a date for the 341 meeting of creditors—the one appearance all filers must make.
 (In Chapter 13, you or your lawyer must also go to a confirmation hearing where the judge determines whether to approve your repayment plan.)
 You'll provide the trustee with documents before the 341 hearing (or file them with the court, depending on your jurisdiction).

-At the 341 hearing, the trustee checks identification and asks you questions about your paperwork which you'll answer under oath.
+At the 341 hearing, the trustee checks identification and asks questions about your paperwork which you'll answer under oath.
 Creditors can appear and ask questions, too, but they rarely do.
 After the meeting, all filers will complete a debtor's management course, and Chapter 13 filers will complete the repayment plan.
 That's it!

-Bankruptcy is an unusual area because it's essentially a qualification process.
-The laws provide instructions for completing a 50- to 60-page bankruptcy petition, and because all rules apply in every case, you can't skip a step.
+Bankruptcy is essentially a qualification process.
+The laws provide instructions for completing a 50- to 60-page bankruptcy petition, and because the rules apply to every case, you can't skip a step.
+We want to help.

 We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
-The best way to protect your assets in bankruptcy is by consulting with a local bankruptcy lawyer.
+The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.